grpc/proposal/A51-custom-backend-metrics.md

 Two metrics reporting mechanisms are supported:

-* Per-query metrics reporting: the backend server attaches the injected custom metrics in the trailing metadata when the corresponding RPC finishes.
+* Per-request metrics reporting: the backend server attaches the injected custom metrics in the trailing metadata when the corresponding RPC finishes.
 This is typically useful for short RPCs like unary calls.
 * Out-of-band metrics reporting: the backend server periodically pushes metrics data, e.g. cpu and memory utilization, to the client.
 This is useful for all situations: unary calls, long RPCs in streaming calls, or no RPCs.

 Distinguish two types of metrics:
-* Request cost metrics show the amount of resources it takes to handle a request, specific for each RPC.
+* Request cost metrics show the amount of resources it takes to handle a request, specific for each request.
-* Utilization metrics show the server status machine wide, independent of any RPC.
+* Utilization metrics show the server status, independent of any RPC.

+And two APIs for the backend server to record metrics:

+* Per-request recording: Only needed for per-request metrics reporting.
+* Per-server recording: Used for OOB metrics reporting, and may optionally be used for per-request metrics reporting.

 ### Wire Format

 Backend metric data will be encoded in the ORCA format for transmission on the wire.
 Specifically, it will be transmitted as a binary-encoded [xds.data.orca.v3.LoadReport](https://github.com/cncf/xds/blob/eded343319d09f30032952beda9840bbd3dcf7ac/xds/data/orca/v3/orca_load_report.proto#L15) protobuf.

-### Per-Request Metrics Reporting
+### Recorder APIs

+We will provide two server APIs to record metrics: one for recording per-request and another for reporting per-server.

-#### Wire Format
+#### Per-Request Recording
-For metrics reported on a per-request basis, the ORCA LoadReport protobuf will be encoded in the trailing metadata sent by the backend.
-The metadata key will be `endpoint-load-metrics-bin`.

-#### The Client API
-LB policies will have the ability to access the load report data as part of intercepting the trailing metadata sent from the server.
-Note that the API must be structured such that if multiple LB policies are interested in the data (e.g., both xDS and WRR), the protobuf deserialization needs to happen only once.
-The exact API for this may differ across languages, but here are a couple of possible approaches:
-* The deserialized data can be attached to the metadata element, so that it can be deserialized once and accessed multiple times.
-* The deserialized data can be stored in the call data and accessed by the LB policy code when it intercepts the trailing metadata.

-#### The Server API
-Using a server interceptor, it is convenient to attach the metrics as part of the trailing metadata of the server call and send back with the RPC response.

-We will define a metric recorder that is unique per RPC, only useful when the server interceptor is installed, in which case the server applications should obtain a reference and use it to record metrics specifically for the current RPC call.
+We will define a metric recorder that is unique per request, used only when per-request metrics reporting is enabled.
+The server applications should obtain a reference and use it to record metrics specifically for the current RPC call.
 Implementing this may leverage a [context](https://grpc.github.io/grpc-java/javadoc/io/grpc/Context.html) or similar mechanism, and a language can implement one if it does not exist.